MeAmarP/HeyBagh/README.md

 - Deployment
 - Diagrams
-  - Use `mermaid.js` for flow of the application
+  - Flow of the application